BSc Biological Sciences in Genetics

 Focus Areas

-This programme is accredited by the Royal Society of Biology, cementing its value in your CV and ensuring alignment with industry and academic expectations.
+This programme is accredited by the Royal Society of Biology, giving your degree professional recognition that employers and academic institutions value highly.

 Experiential Learning (Research, Projects, Internships etc.)

-• CTL Biolabs (R27): Part of the CTL network, these labs serve the Biosciences School and include benchtop computers, sophisticated instruments like Muse cell analysers, gel documentation systems, tissue culture cabinets, and even a 3D printer for project work.
+• CTL Biolabs (R27): Specialised labs dedicated to Biosciences, equipped with benchtop computers, Muse cell analysers, gel documentation systems, tissue culture cabinets, and even a 3D printer to bring your project ideas to life.

 Progression & Future Opportunities

-• Outstanding Graduate Prospects: Birmingham is recognized as one of the most targeted UK universities by top graduate recruiters (Graduate Market Report 2024), and 87.2% of students secure graduate-level work or further study within 15 months of graduation.
+• Outstanding Graduate Prospects: Birmingham is one of the UK’s most targeted universities by top graduate employers (Graduate Market Report 2024).
+Within 15 months of finishing, 87.2% of students are working in graduate-level roles or continuing into further study.

-• Strong Employer Connections: Graduates find opportunities within leading organisations including The Binding Site, GSK, Thermo Fisher Scientific, Amgen, AstraZeneca, and more.
+• Strong Employer Connections: Graduates move into careers with leading organisations including The Binding Site, GSK, Thermo Fisher Scientific, Amgen, and AstraZeneca—reflecting the strong links Birmingham maintains with the life sciences sector.

-• Accredited Quality: The programme is accredited by the Royal Society of Biology, giving your degree long-term industry recognition and professional credibility.
+• Accredited Quality: The programme is accredited by the Royal Society of Biology, giving your qualification professional weight and long-term recognition across research, healthcare, and industry.

-• Graduation Outcomes: Many graduates pursue careers across research, healthcare, conservation, education, or progress to postgraduate training—and their degree lays a strong foundation for paths such as MBChB (medicine), MSc in Biomedical Research, PhDs, or careers with agencies like the NHS.
+• Graduation Outcomes: Alumni pursue careers in research, healthcare, conservation, and education, or go on to postgraduate training.
+Many progress to MBChB (Medicine), MSc programmes in Biomedical Research, PhDs, or roles within organisations like the NHS.

 Further Academic Progression: